 7. The Kelvin Rating

 This is one of the most important features you always have to keep in mind.
 You need to make sure that the model you are choosing has the right rating in terms of Kelvin or Lumen.

-These two units are important in measuring the different output of the LED lights in terms of both the color temperature and the total visible light.
+These two units are important in measuring the different outputs of the LED lights in terms of both the color temperature and the total visible light.

 For most planted aquariums, having the light operating at around 6500K to 7000K should be ideal to keep the plants growing well.
 It would also help make the unit work as a natural light source.

-The 10 Best LED Lights for Planted Aquariums
+The 10 Best LED Lights for Your Planted Aquariums

 |Finnex Planted+ 24/7 LED Klc Aquarium LED Light||All Planted Aquariums|

 |Current USA Satellite Freshwater LED Plus Light for Aquarium||Freshwater Planted Aquariums|

 |COODIA Aquarium Hood Lighting Color Changing||All Planted Aquariums|